corda/corda/docs/source/inthebox.rst

 * Key data structures
 * Algorithms that work with them, such as serialising, hashing, signing, and verification of the signatures.
-* Two smart contracts that implement a notion of a cash claim, and a notion of commercial paper.
+* Three smart contracts that implement a notion of a cash claim, a basic commercial paper and a crowdfunding contract.
   These are simplified versions of the real things.
 * Unit tests that check the algorithms do what is expected, and which verify the behaviour of the smart contracts.
 * API documentation and tutorials (what you're reading)